findify/flink-adt/README.md

 to do this type of wildcard import, make sure that you explicitly called `deriveADTSerializer` and `deriveTypeInformation` for all the sealed traits in the current scope.

+## Schema evolution

+For the child case classes being part of ADT, `flink-adt` uses a Flink's `ScalaCaseClassSerializer`, so all the compatibility rules are the same as for normal case classes.

+For the sealed trait membership itself, `flink-adt` used an own serialization format with the following rules:
+* you cannot reorder trait members, as wire format depends on the compile-time index of each member
+* you can add new members at the end of the list
+* you cannot remove ADT members
+* you cannot replace ADT members

 ## Licence

 The MIT License (MIT)